 - use TextExpander to enter the current date and type the idea

 - The latest idea is then date stamped and append to the list.

 Project Reference Material

 Project reference material is usually referenced in the project file that I create for a given project.
 Reference material could come from a number of sources.

+I’ve moved most of my list of productivity tools to this list.
 Tools I use as part of my daily workflow

 I use iThoughts for mind mapping and free form idea generation.
 It’s great because it is cross platform.
 I’ve built a master mindmap of all of the books that I have for personal productivity and growth.
 It’s useful to see these together to help me link similar ideas.